The Interpretive Key to the 2,000 Year Old Hermetic Canon

 What the Texts Are Describing

-Although neither Sternbuchta nor The Six Keys of Eudoxus uses the phrase “Golden Elixir,” both texts describe the same class of substance that Western alchemy more commonly called the Philosopher’s Stone, the tincture, the medicine, the Universal Medicine, the Water of Life, or the elixir of life.
+Although neither Sternbuchta nor The Six Keys of Eudoxus uses the phrase “Golden Elixir,” both texts describe the same class of substance that Western alchemy more commonly calls the Philosopher’s Stone, the tincture, the medicine, the Universal Medicine, the Water of Life, or the elixir of life.
 In Chinese Daoist alchemy, the corresponding idea is named more directly as the Golden Elixir, or jindan.
 I use “Golden Elixir” here as cross-traditional shorthand, not as a literal quotation from these texts.

 That is why, in the chapters above, I have used “Golden Elixir” as the simplest name for the substance these texts appear to describe.